 Working indoors, sitting and staring at a computer for many hours per day, is not what humans evolved for throughout history.
 But our big brains have led us here, and we’ve developed a society where some people have to look at screens for many hours per day.

-Studies have shown, and it is well documented in the research that a sedentary lifestyle, including working at a computer, can serious physical effects and can be harmful to a person’s body and their physical health.
+Studies have shown, and it is well documented in the research, that a sedentary lifestyle, including working at a computer, can have serious physical effects and can be harmful to a person’s body and their physical health.